xiangfstats/GenieR/README.md

 devtools::install_github("xiangfstats/genieR")
 ```

-Note that this requires the package *devtools* installed.
+Note that this requires the package *devtools* installed and a Rtools installation is necessary to build this package for the benefit of Windows users.

 ### Contributors (by alphabetic order):